mehdiayad/Laravel6-WS/README.md

 ## 3A) Setup PHP (Mac)

-- TO DO
+- Doanload homebrew with offical instructions (https://brew.sh/index_fr)
+- open the terminal and enter (brew install php72)

 ## 3B) Setup PHP (Windows)

 - Go to the official php download page (https://windows.php.net/download/)
-- Download the thread safe 7.3 version
+- Download the thread safe 7.2 version
 - Add php folder in your path
-- Open the terminal and run "php -v"
+- Open the terminal and run "php -v" and verify version is 7.2
 - If you see php informations package, installation is completed
 - if you have an error with a dll
 - install Microsoft Visual Studio Redistribuable package (https://support.microsoft.com/fr-fr/help/2977003/the-latest-supported-visual-c-downloads)